ONLYOFFICE/office-js-api/Word/ApiContentControlListEntry/Methods/GetParent.md

 # GetParent

-Returns the parent of a content control list item in the collection of list items.
+Returns a parent of the content control list item in the combo box / dropdown list content control.

 ## Syntax